wunderio/elasticsearch_helper/UPGRADE.md

 # Upgrade guide

-This guide is intended to describe the process of upgrading Elasticsearch Helper from version 5.x or 6.x to version 7.0.
+This guide is intended to describe the process of upgrading Elasticsearch Helper from version 5.x or 6.x to version 8.0.

-The most notable changes in version 7.0:
+The most notable changes in version 8.0:

-1. Elasticsearch Helper 7.0 is compatible only with Elasticsearch 7.
+1. Elasticsearch Helper 8.0 is compatible with Elasticsearch 8.
 2. Multi-host configuration for use in a cluster environment.
 3. Support for event subscribers to react to most common Elasticsearch operations.
 4. Support for object-oriented description of index settings and field mappings.